 307.2 Permit Required.
-A permit shall be obtained from the fire code official in accordance with Section 105.6 prior to kindling a fire for recognized silvicultural or range or wildlife management practices, prevention or control of disease or pests, or open burning a bonfire.
+A permit shall be obtained from the fire code official in accordance with Section Last update: Monday, January 13, 2025

+105.6 prior to kindling a fire for recognized silvicultural or range or wildlife management practices, prevention or control of disease or pests, or open burning a benfire.
 Application for such approval shall only be presented by and permits issued to the owner of the land upon which the fire is to be kindled.